TEXT:1 Chronicles 17: 1-14 ,John 12:26,1 Corinthians 15:58

 In this context, David is looking back on the goodness of the Lord upon His life.
 Since God called him from being a shepherd boy and made Him king over Israel, He had graced him to serve Israel and had witnessed God grant them unmatched victories all through.
 Now, sitting in his palace, David felt so dissatisfied that the Ark of Covenant was living in a tent yet he was living in a palace!
 At the peak of his life, his heart was still yearning to serve God.
 He had served God, but he still wanted to do it again.
 He refused to retire from serving God.
 He refused to console himself with the many achievements that God had helped him do as a King.
 His heart was set on serving the Lord as long as he was alive so he made up his mind to build a house for the Lord.

 Have you been intentional about serving God where He has placed you?
 Do you feel sometimes scared for your life because your environment is not the best or so you think?
 Could you have been discouraged or even humiliated in your quest to serve God?
-Or maybe you have had to serve God faithfully when you going through lack or even the loss of a loved one or something you held dear.
+Or maybe you have had to serve God faithfully when are you going through lack and pain?
 Well, David faced similar challenges but he decided to rise above them.
 He served God and God’s people out of a pure heart; out of His love for God.
 He was discouraged, humiliated, hunted down, and threatened but he remained unmoved.
 This is a testimony of a man who served God despite and in spite and the result was that God greatly honored Him.

 Paul reminds us to stand firm, be immovable, and give ourselves fully to the work of the Lord because our labor in this Kingdom is never in vain.
 Continue therefore doing what you do for God.
 Never outgrow the habit of serving God and even when you think you have done it all, like David may your inner eyes see yet another thing that the Lord wants to be done.